InbaKrish/inbaKrish_Blog/content/posts/Obsidian to Github page - Automated Blog pipeline.md

 ----
 ## Go - Hugo

-But with Obsidian, how to make the markdown written content to html?
+But how to make the Obsidian's markdown written content to html?
 [Hugo](https://gohugo.io/), makes it hassle-free and with Hugo’s user-friendly setup and an extensive community of [themes](https://themes.gohugo.io/), you can create a professional-looking site with minimal effort.

 * Install Hugo - https://gohugo.io/installation, with all the mentioned prerequisites.
 * Create a Hugo project (I'm using yaml for my configurations) and configure the Hugo theme of you choice.